aebarros/aebarros/_posts/2017-03-29-ExampleMapApp.md

 ---
 layout: post
-title: Example Mapping Application
+title: Making a Map App using R
-subtitle: A step by step guide on how to create a mapping applicatin using R
+subtitle: A step by step guide on how to create a mapping application to display spatial data
 published: true
 date: '2017-03-29'
 ---